Back

 “Having more choice with low financial risk keeps consumers engaged and watching”, comments Alexandra Ong, business development director, EMEA at Magnite.

-Whether it be due to households cutting back amidst rising living costs or the relatively low financial risk that AVOD and FAST incur for content providers, it’s clear that AVOD is rising up in the popularity ranks.
+Whether it be due to households cutting back amidst rising living costs or the relatively low financial risk that AVOD and FAST incur for content providers, it’s clear that AVOD is rising in the popularity ranks.
 The so-called Netflix subscription ‘bubble’ is bursting.

 But aside from the public’s appetite for free content, what is causing this industry-wide increase in AVOD adoption?